MITLibraries/dome-reports/README.md

 ### collection-item-counts.py

-This report is a yearly time-series accounting of the item contents of each collection in Dome in monthly increments in different and multiple format types, e.g. HTML, ASCII, Excel and Markdown.
+This report is a yearly time-series accounting of the 'owned' item contents of each collection in Dome in monthly increments in different and multiple format types, e.g. HTML, ASCII, Excel and Markdown.
 The default year is the current year.

 Command line usage:
 ```